Year On: Background

 In 2013, UnCollege began offering its flagship year-long program.
 The first iteration of the year-long program included four phases: Launch, in which students learnt life skills, work skills, and how to engage in self-directed learning; Voyage, in which students traveled to a foreign country, for a service learning trip; Internship, in which the students, using work skills acquired at Launch, seek out and work through an internship of their choosing; and Project, in which students completed, from start to finish, a capstone project of their choosing.
 The inaugural class of students in the year-long program included ten students from four countries.
 Later iterations of the yearlong program reversed the order of Launch and Voyage, eliminated the Project, and/or allowed students to choose between an Internship and a Project.

 Initially, the year-long program was presented as an alternative to university.
 Students were encouraged to take a pathway, similar to Stephens' own, that avoided university studies.
 However, Stephens found that this pathway was neither practical nor desirable for most of his students.
 Subsequently, the year-long program was rebranded as a gap year program, designed for students to take in between high school and university or vocational training, or for university students taking a year-long break from their studies.
 A semester-long program was subsequently introduced, branded as a gap semester, consisting only of the Voyage and Launch phases of the year-long program.

 In 2018, UnCollege rebranded as Year On.
 The goal of the programs shifted to preparing students for life at university and in the world of work.
-The year-long program and the semester-long program were retained; additional programs were added.
+The year-long program and the semester-long program were retained, and additional programs were added.

 Programs

-Year On currently offers several programs.
-The year-long program has three phases: Explore, in which students take a service learning trip abroad; Focus, in which students learn life skills and work skills, and receive one-on-one mentorship; and Launch, in which students may take an internship, take an apprenticeship, work on a personal project, and/or apply for college.
-The semester-long program has students complete portions of the year-long program.
-The flexible program has students complete portions of the life skills, work skills, and/or self-directed learning curriculum, over a shorter period of time.
+Year On offered several programs.
+The year-long program had three phases: Explore, in which students take a service learning trip abroad; Focus, in which students learn life skills and work skills, and receive one-on-one mentorship; and Launch, in which students may take an internship, take an apprenticeship, work on a personal project, and/or apply for college.
+The semester-long program had students complete portions of the year-long program.
+The flexible program had students complete portions of the life skills, work skills, and/or self-directed learning curriculum, over a shorter period of time.